15sunsetsago/moirai/README.md

 # Movie/Show Tracker

-A simple Movie/Show tracker web app built in C++ using the Crow web framework. (https://crowcpp.org/master/) First project with C++ (first real programming project in general) The goal of this project is really to just get my self understanding C++ even just a little bit.
+A simple Movie/Show tracker web app built in C++ using the Crow web framework. (https://crowcpp.org/master/) Project primiarly made with C++ (first project for Hrithik).
-I'm getting help from a friend too.
+The goal of this project is really to just get Hrithik to understand C++ even just a little bit so we can work on projects together.
+Hrithik is being helped by Duran.

 # To Do